 Published Aug 21, 2021 1:00 AM

-Trends may come and go, but white paint colors will always be stylish.
-The fresh tone can instantly make a room look clean and bright, not to mention complement pretty much any design style.
-Or as designer Shea McGee puts it: “White can read historical, traditional, or modern.”
+Trends may come and go, but white will always be in vogue.
+The fresh tone instantly brightens a room and complements pretty much any style—or as designer Shea McGee puts it: “White can read historical, traditional, or modern.”

-If you’ve found yourself staring at white paint colors like a mysterious science experiment—or have been contemplating switching up your walls while you’re social distancing—put down the brush and consider these tried-and-true picks that designers turn to whenever they’re looking for a timeless backdrop.
+That versatility also means nailing your shade can be a little tricky.
+The right undertones, finishes, and lighting will make this neutral work in your favor, but if you’ve found yourself staring at several swatches of white paint colors like a mysterious science experiment, put down the brush and consider these tried-and-true picks that designers turn to whenever they’re looking for a timeless refresh.

-“Simply White is easily my most frequently used tint,” notes Hackworth.
+“Simply White is easily my most frequently used tint,” notes Katie Hackworth, principal at her namesake firm.
 “It is a pure white with the slightest warm undertone—perfect for almost all applications.”

 “This option is definitely designed for a more traditional home,” says McGee.
 “It’s very warm without looking too yellow, but still very creamy.”

 If You Like Some Sheen: Sherwin-Williams Pure White